Takata Airbag Injury Attorneys

 Millions of vehicles in the U.S. with Takata airbags have been recalled.
 Exposure to high temperatures and humidity over a long period of time has caused these airbags to explode when deployed, such as in the event of an accident, resulting in serious injuries and fatalities.

 The Takata airbag injury lawyers at TSR Injury Law are actively investigating claims and are prepared to discuss your potential legal options during a free consultation.
-For more than 20 years, our firm has obtained $300 million for our clients.
+For more than 20 years, our firm has obtained over $1 billion for our clients.
 Partner Nate Bjerke has protected the rights of injury victims against large corporations, such as Ford Motor Company, Kia Motors, BMW, Michelin, Kawasaki and General Motors.

 Our consultations are 100 percent free and there are no upfront costs or obligations involved.
 We only get paid at the end of the legal process if we successfully help you obtain a recovery via a verdict or settlement.